Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston and its opponents have combined to score more than 216.5 points in 62 of 82 games this season.
+- In 65 of 82 games this season, Boston and its opponents have gone over 213.5 points.

-- The average point total in Boston's outings this year is 229.4, 12.9 more than this matchup's over/under.
+- Boston has an average total of 229.4 in its games this year, 15.9 more points than this matchup's over/under.

-- So far this season, the Celtics have put together a 45-37-0 record against the spread.
+- The Celtics have a 45-37-0 record against the spread this season.

 - Boston has won 52, or 71.2%, of the 73 games it has played as the favorite this season.